ZSS57/codepath-prework/README.md

 <!-- <img src="YOUR_GIF_URL_HERE" width=200><br> OR <img src="YOUR_GIF_PATH" width=200><br> -->

-`TODO://` In the Features section below, add an `x` between the `-[ ]` like this `- [x]` for any features you complete. (☝️ Remove this paragraph after after checking off user stories)

 ### Required Features

-- [ ] 1.
+- [X] 1.
 App displays an image of a school's logo
-- [ ] 2.
+- [X] 2.
 App has three textfields for first, last, and school names
-- [ ] 3.
+- [X] 3.
 App has a segmented control that changes student year
-- [ ] 4.
+- [X] 4.
 Number of pet matches label is increased/decreased by stepper
-- [ ] 5.
+- [X] 5.
 Switch makes a statement about wanting more pets or not(true/false)
-- [ ] 6.
+- [X] 6.
 Introduce yourself button shows alert box with an introduciton and dismiss button

 ### Optional Features